jonhoo/mktrayicon/README.md

 If a FIFO is not provided, mktrayicon will run until killed (e.g., `pkill -f 'mktrayicon.*<ICON>'`).
-If you are using a named pipe (FIFO) to control the icon, *the pipe should already be created before you call `mktrayicon`*.
+If you are using a named pipe (FIFO) to control the icon, *the pipe should already be created before you call `mktrayicon` and should be the last argument provided*.

 Every line written to the pipe should contain a single letter specifying what operation to perform, optionally followed by a space and a parameter to the